dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 Debian's package naming conventions are quite different).
 {{< /admonition >}}

-- First and foremost you will need [eww](https://elkowar.github.io/eww).
-Head over to their [website](https://elkowar.github.io/eww/eww.html#how-to-install-eww) and follow instructions.
+- First and foremost you will need [EWW](https://elkowar.github.io/eww).
+Head over to their [website](https://elkowar.github.io/eww/eww.html#how-to-install-eww) and follow their instructions.
 - And you would also need `sudo` which you already might have installed.
 - Fonts used in this widget are
   [Poiret One](https://fonts.google.com/specimen/Poiret+One),